donnatchris/minishell-42/README.md

 ---

-## TOKENS IN MINISHELL

-A **token** is a sequence of characters in a string that represents a single unit of meaningful data.
-In programming and parsing, tokens are the building blocks that the parser breaks input into for further processing.
-Tokens can include keywords, identifiers, operators, literals, or symbols that are meaningful within a specific context.
-For example, in a programming language, a token might represent a keyword like `if`, an operator like `+`, or a number like `42`.
-In general, tokens allow the parser to understand and categorize different parts of an input string.

-In the context of **Minishell**, tokens are the elements extracted from the user's input command line.
-These can include commands, arguments, operators (such as `|`, `&&`, `>`, `<`), special symbols (like parentheses for grouping), or environment variables (e.g., `$HOME`).
-Minishell parses the input by first breaking it into tokens, which are then used to construct an abstract syntax tree (AST) or to directly interpret and execute the commands.
-Handling tokens correctly allows Minishell to process complex command lines, perform redirections, handle pipes, and expand environment variables, enabling it to execute user commands accurately and efficiently.

-To ensure the correct execution of commands, here are the tokenisation I use:

-1. **Parentheses `()`**
-   - Used for grouping commands and controlling the execution order within the shell.

-2. **Logical AND `&&`**
-   - Used to execute the second command only if the first command succeeds.
-High priority to allow proper chaining of conditional commands.

-3. **Logical OR `||`**
-   - Used to execute the second command only if the first command fails.
-Similar priority to `&&` for conditional command chaining.

-4. **Pipe `|`**
-   - Allows output from one command to be passed as input to another.
-It should be processed next to handle command pipelines.

-5. **Redirections `<`, `>`, `>>`, `<<`**
-   - Used to redirect input and output, including appending (`>>`) and reading until a delimiter (`<<`).
-These should be handled after pipes to set up proper input/output flows, except that heredoc ('<<') temporary file is created before the pipes execution.

-6. **Arguments**
-   - The command name and its arguments are processed last, once all operators and special tokens are handled.
-   - I use 3 types of arguments:
-  	- **word** are consecutive caracters containing no space
-      	- **strings** are caracters contained inside double quotes
-      	- **litteral** are caracters contained inside signe quotes (the matacaracters inside wil not be interpreted)

----

 ## DOCUMENTATION:

 For explanations on functions and concepts already used in previous projects, refer to the README files of my other projects: